MinaGirgis2000/MinaGirgis2000.github.io/cv.md

 #### Volunteer Service:
 - As a Scout member, the volunteer service is considered as one of many major requirements throughout the journey.
 I volunteered in many community services through the county, city, and the church.
 - Many of the services include cleaning the church, cooking for the needy, beach sweeping, weeding, etc.
+- Butterfly Effect Kindess Project: A school program where I volunteer to head an event to spread kindness amongst the people in my community.
+My event was called ChalkToWalk, where we used chalk to fill the pavements with kind words.

 #### School:
 - I am a registered member in many clubs in school, such as Code Club and German Honor Society.